giulio-garbi/mup/README.md

 * `ems` : handles the examination templates;
 * `qms` : manages the questions repository;
 * `ums` : manages the user (examinees) accounts.

+### MakeModelTraces, WhatifEngine, LqnxSim, and LQNExecutorModel

+These four directories provide supporting tools that allow the performance prediction part of the μP Framework.

+MakeModelTraces contains a tool that generates the LQN model of a MSA by parsing the running example log.
+It also computes the average user response time observed in the log, together with the microservice utilization.

+WhatifEngine contains the whatif tool: given a system model as obtained by MakeModelTraces and the description of the proposed modifications (i.e., the what-if), it produces a new model that represents the new system.

+LqnxSim contains the model simulator, to obtain the expected response time and microservice utilization of the system described in the model file (produced either by MakeModelTraces or WhatifEngine).
+The LQNExecutorModel directory contains the description of the model file structure.